pabloi09/concierge/README.md

 # Concierge
+This repo is a migration of a private GitLab repository.
+It is conceived as the development of an app using Scrum methodology and control version for the course Systems and Telematic Services Engineering given at Universidad Politécnica de Madrid.
+It includes:
+* The frontend developed in React
+* The backend developed with Java EE
+* H2 database
+* Very cool API use: Google Maps, Stripe, TicketMaster
+* Deployment using containers

 ## Versions
 To avoid issues from the beginning I sugest to use the same versions:
 * node v12.15.0